The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Instrumentation considerations

-For systems that are co-rotating in elevation and that need to be supplied, for instance, the off-elevation-axis instruments or the active M1 surface, the elevation cable wraps are located in each Nasmyth tower, visible in Fig.~\ref{fig:atlast_nasmyth}.
+For systems that are corotating in elevation and that need to be supplied, for instance, the Cassegrain instruments or the active M1 surface, the elevation cable wraps are located in each Nasmyth tower, visible in Fig.~\ref{fig:atlast_nasmyth}.
 This guarantees excellent accessibility for maintenance.
-The EL-cable wraps require a turning range of 76$^\circ$ (to allow margin for safety beyond the nominal elevation range), a maximum speed of 3$^\circ \rm s^{-1}$, and a maximum acceleration of 1$^\circ \rm s^{-2}$.
+The EL-cable wraps require a turning range of 76$^\circ$ (to create a safety margin beyond the nominal elevation range), a maximum speed of 3$^\circ \rm s^{-1}$, and a maximum acceleration of 1$^\circ \rm s^{-2}$.
 They are also actively driven by linear actuators.
-The on-elevation-axis instruments can be supplied and supported separately with equipment hosted in the areas within the Nasmyth towers (see Fig.~\ref{fig:atlast_nasmyth}).
+The Nasmyth instruments can be supplied and supported separately with equipment hosted in the areas within the Nasmyth towers (see Fig.~\ref{fig:atlast_nasmyth}).

-Fig.~\ref{fig:dome_membrane} shows the planned concept for protecting the receiver cabin from the elements (e.g. rain, snow, wind, and dust).
+Figure~\ref{fig:dome_membrane} shows the planned concept for protecting the receiver cabin from the elements (e.g., rain, snow, wind, and dust).
 Along with the optical layout described in Sect.~\ref{sec:optics} comes the fact that the M1 reflector has an opening of 11~meters in its middle.
 Given the environment in which AtLAST will be situated, it was decided to have two complementary systems for protecting the receiver cabin from the outside elements.
-As a baseline, the function to protect the interior during operation is to be executed by a Goretex\textsuperscript{\textregistered} membrane that is considered acceptable for submillimeter wavelengths \citep[e.g.][]{alma_memo_309}, and has been demonstrated at larger sizes by the JCMT, where the screen shields the entire 15-meter telescope \citep[e.g][]{Hills1990}.
-We note, however, that there is evidence that GoreTex\textsuperscript{\textregistered} may not be ideal in terms of high frequency transmission and polarization properties \citep{Greaves2003, Mairs2021}, and further investigation into alternative materials is needed.
+As a baseline, the function to protect the interior during operation is to be executed by a Gore-Tex\textsuperscript{\textregistered} membrane that is considered acceptable for submillimeter wavelengths \citep[e.g.,][]{alma_memo_309}, and has been demonstrated at larger sizes by the JCMT, where the screen shields the entire 15-meter telescope \citep[e.g][]{Hills1990}.
+We note, however, that there is evidence that Gore-Tex\textsuperscript{\textregistered} may not be ideal in terms of high frequency transmission and polarization properties \citep{Greaves2003, Mairs2021}, and further investigation into alternative materials is needed.